The advertising regulator is pandering to religious offence-taking

 If its guidance is anything to go by, it simply tells those people to stay in their lane and watch their mouths.

-The NSS is planning to write to the ASA over this issue.
+The NSS has written to the ASA over this issue.